alonitac/AwsJune22/demos/12_autoscaling.md

 ## Deploy the service

-1. Run you Bot service on a single EC2 instance.
+1. Run your Bot service on a single EC2 instance, as follows:
+   1. Launch an EC2 instance (Ubuntu or another OS to your choice).
+   2. Connect to the instance via SSH, install app dependencies as in [here](08_tying_it_all_together.md)
+   3. In the source code repository dir, checkout branch `microservices` by `git checkout microservices`
+   4. Create the `.env` file as you did in [step 6 above](#envfile).
+   5. Run the app by `npm start`.
 2. Communicate with the service by sending requests.
-3. Watch the autoscaling group in a scale out and scale in actions.
+3. In CloudWatch alarm dashboard, watch the autoscaling group in a scale out and scale in actions.